RKABennett/deep-learning-for-transistor-parameter-extraction/README.md

 - [config.json](./config.json) -- A config file where key variables are defined.
 - [data](./data)    -- Sentaurus simulation data from our preprint.
 - [demo](./demo)    -- A training example using data from our preprint.
+- [demo](./demo)    -- A training notebook example using data from our preprint.
 - [models](./models)  -- Sample pretrained models.
 - [src](./src)     -- Core code for this project.